Hy-5/FlipVisualCryptographyAlgo/README.md

+#FlipVisualCryptography

-#Visual Cryptography and Flip Visual Cryptography Implementation and Evaluation
+Visual Cryptography and Flip Visual Cryptography Implementation and Evaluation

 Implementing and testing on (n*n) images: